MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step2-scan-assess.md

 ## Managing Users Who Own Large Amounts of Data

-Upon completion of your Scan, you should download the Scan Reports and review/address any large Source data owners.
+Upon completing your ccan, download the scan reports and review/address any large source data owners.

 The more users simultaneously being transferred, the higher our throughput for your migration.
 Users with large data sets should be broken into smaller Service Accounts to facilitate faster transfers.
 To maximize throughput, users should not own greater than 400,000 items or 5 TB of data.
 The more users you have, and the smaller the amounts of data they own, the faster your migration proceeds.